 (C) On abandonment of a well, or on the order of the Health Officer, a well shall be destroyed under permit by methods described in Bulletin Nos.
-74-81 and 74-90, which are incorporated by reference in this chapter with the following modifications.
+74-81 and 74-90, or as subsequently revised or supplemented, which are incorporated by reference in this chapter with the following modifications.